 Students can choose elective subjects offered by the Faculty of Social Sciences or other faculty/school/academy.

 On the other hand, students can also choose elective subjects during their third year in Europe.
 Depending on the study location, there is the possibility to build up concentrations in Political Science or related social-science disciplines as well as business-related studies.

 Students may take additional GE courses in any categories to fulfil the "Free Electives" requirement but only a maximum of 6 units will be counted towards the fulfilment of the "Free Electives" requirement.

 The students spend the third year of the programme fully in Europe.
 It consists of academic study at a French-speaking university and, when feasible, a placement with European companies or public institutions.

 While the overall objective of the year is total immersion in the life of European societies, students must obtain credits in advanced language and academic courses, to be transferred back to HKBU.
 Study and work placements allow students to gain familiarity with European markets/societies and qualify them for further postgraduate studies in Europe.

 Success in Year III is highly dependent on individual student achievements, demonstrated intercultural awareness and communication skills.

-After returning from Europe, students write an extensive thesis in French/German based on their own research into a particular subject related to Europe.
+After returning from Europe, students write an extensive thesis in French based on their own research into a particular subject related to Europe.
 The Honours Project is a major component of the programme, which fuses capabilities of critical thinking, independent research and presentation skills as well as language proficiency in a coherent academic product.